DiarTor/weblog/README.md

 ## Features
 - User authentication
+- Edit your profile
 - Create, edit, and delete blog posts
+- Create, edit, and delete comments
-- View and comment on other users posts
+- View, comment and like other users posts
 - Responsive design for mobile and desktop

 ## Installation